 A robot face icon in the top corner of the task identifies it as a ‘Bot Task’.

-After selecting your vendor, on the main panel you can see the list of available robot configurations.
+After selecting your vendor, on the main panel, you can see the list of available robot configurations.
 This list corresponds to vendors you have previously configured on the Expert View.
-Select the robot you want to be executed at this point of your process.
+Select the robot you want to be executed at this point in your process.